Surabaya Zoo Animal Welfare Action and Education Program

 In order to keep this education and animal aid program going and expanding, we need the funding to do so.

-If you can help us, please donate via our paypal link on the front page of this website or you can also donate via http://www.chuffed.org/project/cee4life-international-education-program/ and via our lovely friends in the UK, Wildlife Calling Charity - http://www.wildlifecalling.org.uk
+If you can help us, please go to this link on the Cee4life website to find out all ways which you can help - http://cee4life.org/support.php or you can also donate via and via our lovely friends in the UK, Wildlife Calling Charity - http://www.wildlifecalling.org.uk

 Education is vitally important in order to conserve wildlife and to humanely care for animals in captive environments.

 Open Letter to the Mayor of Surabaya Tri Rismaharini

 10th Jan 2014

 I write again to you, but this time with a broken heart and great sorrow.

 Mayor Rismaharini, I beg you to allow aid into the animals of Surabaya Zoo, I plead with your humanity to feel the anguish and sorrow from thousands of people around the world.

 There is very little left on earth that can shock or appal masses of people worldwide all at once, but over time the horrendous, but preventable ongoing deaths of the animals of Surabaya Zoo has brought thousands around the world to deep and wrenching tears.